 So, what happens if there was no reasonable suspicion for the stop or probable cause for the arrest?
 Generally, any evidence obtained subsequent to the illegal police action will be inadmissible in court.

 To exclude illegally obtained evidence from consideration at trial, a defendant would normally need to file a motion to suppress evidence in court.
 A successful motion to suppress can ultimately lead to dismissal of a DUI charge.
+(Of course, a motion to suppress is just one of the many ways to fight a DUI charge.)

 After being arrested for a DUI, you should seek the advice of an attorney.
 Search-and-seizure and DUI laws are complicated.
 And the facts of each case are unique.
 A qualified DUI lawyer can apply the law to the facts of your case and let you know your options.